Computing weight one modular forms over $\C$ and $\Fpbar$: Unliftable mod weight 1 forms.

 Standard mod~$p$ local-global results apply to $f_1$ and $f_2$, because they have weight bigger than~1 and lift to characteristic zero.
-Furthermore there are no weight~1 mod~$199$ forms of level~41 and character~$\chi$, hence $\rho_f$ must be ramified at~2 and at~41 (we are in a situation here where level-lowering results are known; indeed they are known for $f_1$ and $f_2$, which suffices because we shall show below that $\rho_f$ is absolutely irreducible).
+Furthermore standard level-lowering results apply to $\rho_f$, because it is absolutely irreducible -- indeed, if it were reducible then its semisimplification would be the sum of two characters of conductor dividing~82, and hence if $\ell_1$ and $\ell_2$ were primes congruent mod~82 then one would have $a_{\ell_1}=a_{\ell_2}$.
+However one checks from the computations that $a_7\not=a_{89}$.
+In particular ``classical'' level-lowering results can be applied to $f_1$ and $f_2$, and one can deduce level-lowering results for~$f$.
+For example, there are no weight~1 mod~$199$ forms of level~41 and character~$\chi$, hence $\rho_f$ must be ramified at~2.
+It is also ramified at~41 (because its determinant is).

 The kernel of $\rho_f$ hence corresponds to a number field~$L$ ramified only at~2 and~41 such that $\Gal(L/\Q)$ is isomorphic to the image of $\rho_f$, which is a subgroup of $\GL_2(\F_{199^2})$.
 The local representation at~2 is Steinberg, which means that inertia at~2 has order~199; the local representation at~41 is principal series corresponding to one unramified and one tamely ramified (but ramified) character, which implies that inertia at~41 has order~40.
 In particular~$L$ is tamely ramified at both~2 and~41.

 The only natural question left is: what is the image of $\rho_f$, or equivalently what is $\Gal(L/\Q)$?
 For several years we assumed that the image would contain $\SL_2(\F_{199^2})$, but it was only in~2009 that we actually tried to sit down and compute it, and we discovered that in fact the image is smaller.